canalplus/rx-player/README.md

 The Rx-player is a JavaScript library implementing a [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) and [Microsoft Smooth Streaming](https://www.iis.net/downloads/microsoft/smooth-streaming) video player directly on the browser, without plugins.
 It relies on HTML5 [Media Source Extensions](https://en.wikipedia.org/wiki/Media_Source_Extensions) and [Encrypted Media extensions](https://en.wikipedia.org/wiki/Encrypted_Media_Extensions).

-It is currently used in production for premium services and targets several devices, such as computers, phones, but also set-top-boxes and other peculiar environments.
+It is currently used in production for premium services and targets several devices, such as computers, phones, but also set-top-boxes, smart TVs and other peculiar environments.

 Its main goals are:
   - To play live and On Demand Smooth and DASH contents for extended amounts of time, with or without DRM